chris-creditdesign/chris-creditdesign.github.io/_posts/2014-06-15-coding-for-designers-4.md

 As a general rule of thumb CSS rules that are declared later in the style sheet will override those declared earlier and more specific rules will override less specific rules.

-This might seem counter intuitive at first but it really is a very effective ways to set document wide styles and then apply more specific, targeted styles whilst that retain a consistent look and feel.
+This might seem counter intuitive at first but it really is a very effective ways to set document wide styles and then apply more specific, targeted styles that retain a consistent look and feel.

 The easiest way to get your head around this way of working is to get your hands dirty and try it out for yourself.
-Feel free click the 'edit on codepen' links on the examples to experiment with your own code.
+Feel free click the 'edit on CodePen' links on the examples to experiment with your own code.

 ### Multiple items per rule